What is Social Listening: Definition, Benefits, Top 5 Tools Guide

 1. Target Audience Segmentation - Age Pie Chart

-Social Listening can find the age ranges of a large portion of a brand’s consumer base that communicates on social media, and can display such data groups in ways that are digestible to anyone, regardless of experience or social media skill.
+Social Listening can find the age ranges of a large portion of a brand’s consumer base that communicates on social media and can display such data groups in ways that are digestible to anyone, regardless of experience or social media skill.

 2. Competitive Sentiment Analysis - Athletics Brands

 Staying in line with sportswear, this next example showcases a time when a group of companies within the same sports/athletics retail industry were analyzed in order to provide a fuller picture of how they compare to each other when considering consumer emotional sentiments.
-As you’ll see below, this facet of social listening is key to determining a brand’s overall standing in the market, and how best to strategize their next moves for optimal improvement.
+As you’ll see below, this facet of social listening is key to determining a brand’s overall standing in the market and how best to strategize its next moves for optimal improvement.

 With color coding, a brand key, and the negative, neutral, and positive labels all clear as day, this graphic can easily illustrate to anyone how some brands are viewed more favorably than others, and using that information effectively can mean the difference between being second best, or being the 1# brand in your field.
-Marketing and insights professionals would do well to use data like this to double down on certain content campaigns on social media if they belonged to Under Armour, or perhaps keep things fresh with a influencer-brand partnership if they wanted to keep their positive sentiment lead, like New Balance.
+Marketing and insights professionals would do well to use data like this to double down on certain content campaigns on social media if they belonged to Under Armour or perhaps keep things fresh with an influencer-brand partnership if they wanted to keep their positive sentiment lead, like New Balance.

 3. Trend Tracker - Sports Brand Hashtags

 Lastly, this trend tracking assistant can give us a crystal clear snapshot of the top trending hashtags when it comes to Nike and sports.
 If you notice something big before you finish scanning down to the next paragraph, then you’ve successfully used social listening to come to an important understanding of how this works.